Cinegy/RtpHttpGateway/README.md

 ﻿# RtpHttpGateway

 Use this tool to allow any standard HTTP client to pull any multicast data from the network and relay.
-It's a prototype, and designed to aide in debugging more than as a production-ready tool - part of the AMWA Labs work Cinegy are carrying out.
+It's a prototype, and designed to aide in debugging more than as a production-ready tool - but it's open source and anyone is welcome to try it (or even send pull requests!).

 ## How easy is it?